 Under federal law, systematic removal of voters must be performed no later than 90 days before a federal election.

 The state routinely removes voters who have died, committed felonies, or have notified election officials that they have moved and no longer want to be registered in Georgia.
-In addition, there there’s a biennial process or removing outdated voter registrations associated with individuals who haven’t participated in recent elections.
+In addition, there there’s a biennial process for removing outdated voter registrations associated with individuals who haven’t participated in recent elections.

-Last year election officials canceled 189,000 inactive voters
+Last year election officials canceled 189,000 inactive voters.

 Voting rights advocates and legal experts say winning legal battles may not be the aim of the lawsuits.